Medibank Private Limited (ASX:MPL) Plans Final Dividend of $0.08

-Medibank Private Limited (ASX:MPL – Get Free Report) announced a final dividend on Monday, September 11th, MarketIndexAU reports.
-Shareholders of record on Wednesday, October 4th will be paid a dividend of 0.083 per share on Wednesday, October 4th.
+Medibank Private Limited (ASX:MPL – Get Free Report) declared a final dividend on Monday, September 11th, MarketIndexAU reports.
+Shareholders of record on Wednesday, October 4th will be given a dividend of 0.083 per share on Wednesday, October 4th.
 This represents a yield of 2.33%.
 The ex-dividend date is Tuesday, September 12th.
-This is a positive change from Medibank Private’s previous final dividend of $0.07.
+This is a boost from Medibank Private’s previous final dividend of $0.07.

 About Medibank Private